 As I have mentioned before Pluto is associated with the following – atomic bombs, assassinations, bacteria, betrayal, catastrophes, cemeteries, coffins, convicts, crematories, crime, death, decay, decomposition, defiance, demolition, destitution, devastation, dictators, disasters, epidemics, evacuation, executions, extremism, filth, gangsters, garbage, mortality, murder, obituaries, plagues, plutonium, poison, pornography, procreation, prostitution, purging, rape, rodents, rotting, rubbish, sewage, suicides, swamps and bogs, taxation, tyrants, victims, viruses, volcanoes and wars.

 Jupiter will magnify these problems.
 Jupiter is fallen in Capricorn – this creates further problems.
 Jupiter is not comfortable in this sign.
 With respect to the Covid-19 virus we must expect the death toll to rise and the cases to increase.
 Debt problems will escalate post the shut-down here in SA and globally.
 Those with debt problems prior to this crisis will find themselves in very difficult circumstances.
 The ripple effect across the economy will multiply exponentially – just like the Covid-19 cases.
-That is why it is so important for us to flatten the curve so that the health professionals can cope and not become overwhelmed by the problem.
-We need to stay at home.
+That is why it is so important for us to flatten the curve so that the health professionals can cope and not become overwhelmed.
+But there are consequences to extended lockdowns and those are economic.
+Businesses will find themselves drowning in debt – no income and certain unavoidable expenses.
+They may very well be forced to close which will increase the number of individuals who find themselves without employment.
+The impact of lockdown is likely to be extremely severe.
+This process only completes towards mid to end November.

 Government will realise it has a massive fiscal deficit.
 With businesses not able to trade and generate income, the government will feel the effects of less tax revenue.
-The government will need to provide financial support for all entities caught up in the shut-down.
+The government will need to provide financial support for all entities and individuals post shut-down.
 It is going to be a massive undertaking for everyone.

 We can’t take our eye off the ball currently – these are unprecedented times.
 We need to find sustainable solutions collectively.